getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/overview.md

 }
 ```

-One thing to take note of is the response status code.
-Sentry uses this in a
-variety of ways.
-You’ll **always** want to check for a `200` response if you
+Note the response code which Sentry will use. **Always** check for a `200`
-want to ensure that the message was delivered.
+response, which confirms the message was delivered.
 A small level of validation
 happens immediately that may result in a different response code (and message).

 ## Handling Errors

-It is **highly encouraged** that your SDK handles failures from the Sentry
+We **highly encourage** that your SDK handle failures from the Sentry server
-server gracefully.
-SDKs are expected to honor the 429 status code and to not
+gracefully.
+Specifically, SDKs must honor the `429` status code and not attempt
-try sending until the retry-after kicks in.
-It is expected for SDKs to drop
+sending until the `Retry-After` kicks in.
+SDKs should drop events if Sentry is
-events if Sentry is unavailable instead of retrying.
+unavailable instead of retrying.

 To debug an error during development, inspect the response headers and response
 body.
-For example, you might get something like this:
+For example, you may get a response similar to:

 ```http
 HTTP/1.1 400 Bad Request